Page Contents

 - All persons entitled by the Will

-- All known heirs are entitled by law to the property of a person who died without a will
+- All known heirs are entitled by law to the property of a person who died without a Will

-- Anyone that requested special notice.
+- Anyone who requested special notice

 How Are People Notified?